markmenge/aicmd/README.md

 - The first time you run aicmd.py it will ask for the API key if environment variable OPENAI_API_KEY is not set.
 You might need to be administrator.

 # Usage
-python aicmd.py [macro] "english description of what you want to do"
+python aicmd.py [context] "english description of what you want to do"

 # Examples
 - python aicmd.py none "who was picasso?"